Devotional for Friday April 24th

 Good Morning Everyone,

-Our thought for today: “Have the confidence to be honest with people.”
+Our thought for today: “Grace leads to forgiveness.”

 God Bless,